 I decided to try yoga to help with the postpartum depression I developed after the birth of my twins.
 I was instantly hooked by the invigorating energy that yoga offers the mind, body and spirit.
 I knew that yoga made me feel better and wanted to know why, so I enrolled in teacher training and earned my 200 HR certification from Core Power Yoga in 2011.

 Still wanting to delve deeper into the history and philosophy of yoga, I enrolled in an intensive 500 HR training with Devanadi Yoga and completed training in January 2013.
-Today I am continuing my studies, in Yoga and Ayurveda, with Dr. Lad at the Ayurvedic Institute in New Mexico.
+Today I am continuing my studies, in Yoga and Ayurveda, with Dr. Lad at the Ayurvedic Institute in New Mexico, as well as Herbal Studies.
 My teaching style is based primarily on Vinyasa, integrating the spiritual and practical guidance of Ayurveda.
 My classes provide a balance of challenge, strengthening vigor, and playfulness.

 Julia Marlow Fansler